eXistenZNL/Docker-Builder/README.md

 | NPM      | ~/.npm                       |
 | Yarn     | /usr/local/share/.cache/yarn |

-## An example that shows the improved readibility
+## An example that shows the improved readability

 Because we don't need to pull in any extra's we don't have to clutter our build script with curl commands, prefetchers, or other exotic script.
 We can instead simply add the commands just as they would normally run, this makes our